Note: In this web page are not avaliable all audios. You can rent this audio guide service in Catalunya en Miniatura Park.

 15. La Pedrera

-La Pedrera, the Quarry, is the most travelled model in the park.
+The next stop of this audioguide, La Pedrera (the Quarry), is the most travelled model in the park.
 It’s even been to Tokyo!
 There is a special box designed for it to be transported safely.
 On the model you can see details of the terrace and banisters you would not easily appreciate by looking at the original building.
 It is of modernist architecture and it is to be found along the Gracia promenade in Barcelona.
 Built between 1906 and 1910, it became the last civil engineering work to have been designed by Gaudí.
 At the time it was quite controversial due to the stone facade’s bold, undulating shapes and twisted wrought ironwork which adorn the windows and balconies.

 16. Casa Batlló